COUNTRIES: Pakistan

 Program Description

-Advancing Girls’ Education and Skills (AGES) aimed to increase access to education and job skills for more than 140,000 girls in Pakistan while cultivating an ecosystem of support to help adolescent girls to thrive at school, in the workforce, and in their communities.
+Advancing Girls’ Education and Skills (AGES) aimed to increase access to education and job skills for more than 140,000 girls in Pakistan while cultivating an ecosystem of support to help adolescent girls thrive at school, in the workforce, and in their communities.

 This initiative was implemented by a consortium led by World Learning, including CARE International, Right to Play International, and the Pakistani nonprofit Rural Support Programmes Network.